-SARIMA8 model up to the pre-COVID period.
+Since the Croatian housing market remained fairly resilient during the COVID-19 shock (ESRB, 2021 and CNB, 2022) a correction of the GDP series was necessary.
+Real GDP growth had a fairly significant drop in the second quarter of 2020, and a rebound a year later was significantly higher.
+Such dynamics would affect house price forecasts, which would not reflect actual realisations of house price dynamics.
+In order to capture these effects, we opted to correct the dynamics of GDP and income by using a simple SARIMA model up to the pre-COVID period.
 Forecasts from that model in the COVID-19 period were used to smooth out the problematic dynamics in 2020 (see Figure 4, panel gdp).
-Although there are more suitable ways to correct the problem, this attempt reduces the growth volatility in 2020 and 2021.
-Due to foreign currency mortgage conversion in 2015, variable stock of mortgage credit (credit) might impose an issue, and we expected this to affect our empirical results, so we have proposed an alternative by correcting the mortgage credit series.
-Several approaches were examined to smooth out credit dynamics, such as ARIMA9 modelling and moving averages.
-Based on the obtained results in terms of smoothness of the resulted series, we have chosen the 4-quarter moving averages of previous credit growth rates to estimate the first quarter of 2016 that is problematic.
+Due to the foreign currency mortgage conversion in 2015, the stock of mortgage credit (credit) might contain a level shift that would impose an issue.
+We expected this to affect our empirical results, so we have proposed an alternative by correcting the mortgage credit series.
+Several approaches were examined to smooth out credit dynamics, such as ARIMA modelling and moving averages.
+Based on the results obtained in terms of smoothness of the resulted series, we have chosen the 4-quarter moving averages of previous credit growth rates to estimate the first quarter of 2016 that is problematic.
 Afterwards, the new 4-quarter moving average was calculated based on the 3 true values and the fourth estimated value from the previous step.
 The procedure is repeated until the end of 2016 (see Figure 4, panel credit).

-Figure 4. shows different variables used in our quantile regression models.
-As already depicted in the chapter on stylised facts, after reaching a peak in GFC and following the largest drop of economic activity, real house prices (rhpi), have either decreased or increased less than inflation but in the recent period, have continued to grow due to low inflationary period up to mid-2021.
+Figure 4. shows different variables used in our final quantile regression models.
+As already depicted in the chapter on stylised facts, after reaching a peak in GFC and following the largest drop of economic activity, real house prices (rhpi), either decreased or increased less than inflation from 2008 to about 2016, but in the recent period, have continued to grow due to the low inflationary period up to mid-2021.
 Interest rates (ir) have been influenced by broader financial conditions in the euro area.
 Similar studies of the ECB's monetary policy measures are reflected in subsequent spillovers to countries like Croatia (e.g., Moder, 2017).
 Also, the business cycle alignment and economic shock correlation between Croatia and core euro area countries are relatively high (Kotarac et al., 2017).
-On the other hand, building permits (permits) have more volatile dynamics - they depend on various factors outside their scope (including obtaining the necessary licenses, submitting all required notifications on a local level etc.)10.
+On the other hand, building permits (permits) have more volatile dynamics - they depend on various factors outside their scope (including obtaining the necessary licenses, submitting all required notifications on a local level etc.).
 In addition, some variables have been influenced by high inflationary pressures in the recent period, such as real GDP (gdp).

-8 Seasonal autoregressive moving average.
+&lt;sup>12 Seasonal autoregressive moving average.

-9 Autoregressive moving average.
+&lt;sup>13 Autoregressive moving average.